teachrdan/aliquam/_posts/2017-07-14-must-ask-questions-for-number-inputs.md

     - coding
 ---

-### Here's everything you have to know about your number inputs (JavaScript edition)

 As a data primitive, it's easy to forget that there are a number of things you can mistakenly assume about numbers as an input to any function.
-Here are (all?) the questions you have to ask:
+Here's everything you have to know about your number inputs.
+(JavaScript edition)

 0. Will it always be a number?